spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

 :ref:`pathloss <pathloss_step>`, to apply corrections that account for source positioning within the aperture.

-This step is applicable to MIRI LRS (Low Resolution Spectrometer) observations where a TA verification image is available.
+This step is applicable to MIRI Low-Resolution Spectrometer (LRS) observations where a TA verification image is available.
 Pre-launch assumptions that telescope pointing information would be sufficient for accurate pathloss corrections have been superseded by in-flight experience, which demonstrates the need to use